 - Here’s To The Girls, sung by Fred Astaire with a short solo dance by Cyd Charisse, followed by Lucille Ball cracking a whip over chorus-girl panthers (seriously), and finally Virginia O’Brien spoofs the scene by singing Bring on those Wonderful Men

-- This Heart of Mine: written specially for Fred Astaire who sings it to Lucille Bremer and then leads her in a romantic dance.
+- This Heart of Mine: written especially for Fred Astaire who sings it to Lucille Bremer and then leads her in a romantic dance.

 - Love: sung by Lena Horne

-- Limehouse Blues: Conceived as a dramatic pantomime with Fred Astaire as a proud but poverty-stricken Chinese labourer whose infatuation with the unattainable Lucille Bremer leads to tragedy.
+- Limehouse Blues: Conceived as a dramatic pantomime with Fred Astaire as a proud but poverty-stricken Chinese laborer whose infatuation with the unattainable Lucille Bremer leads to tragedy.
 The story serves as bookends for a dream ballet inspired by Chinese dance motifs.

 - The Great Lady Has An Interview.
 Judy Garland spoofs a movie star who can only be cast in Oscar-winning dramas.
 But she wants to play “sexy” roles giving an interview to dancing reporters about “her next picture”.
 Which is a biopic of Madame Cremantante (the “inventor of the safety pin”).

 - The Babbitt And The Bromide Fred Astaire and Gene Kelly team up in a comedy song and dance challenge in three sections.
 With music and lyrics by George and Ira Gershwin.
 All choreography was by Fred Astaire (third section) and Gene Kelly (sections one and two).

-- A Water Ballet– Esther Williams does her aquatic swiming
+- A Water Ballet– Esther Williams does her aquatic swimming

 - Number Please– Comedy skit with Keenan Wynn.